The Ford Explorer is our best midsize SUV, based on 2017 sales.

 How does the Explorer drive and handle?

-Explorers sold since 2015 give drivers a choice of three engines: the 280 hp, turbocharged 2.3L EcoBoost four-cylinder like you’ll find in the 2016 Ford Explorer Limited, a naturally-aspirated, 3.5L V6 (see the 2015 Ford Explorer XLT) that’s good for 290 hp, or a 365-hp, twin-turbo V6 like you can find in the Platinum models.
+Explorers sold since 2015 give drivers a choice of three engines: the 280 hp, turbocharged 2.3L EcoBoost four-cylinder like you’ll find in the 2016 Ford Explorer Limited, a naturally-aspirated, 3.5L V6 (see the 2015 Ford Explorer XLT) that’s good for 290 hp, or a 365-hp, twin-turbo V6 like you can find in the Platinum and Sport models.
 This big engine really gives you a surprising amount of power for a midsized SUV.

 A word about all-wheel drive and the Explorer.
 Ford’s system is called Intelligent 4WD, and we’ll be honest here — the details can be confusing.